jrtick/15-466-f17-base1/README.md

 I concatenated these two images into one image, from which I defined offsets into so that I could reference certain tiles/characters in my code.

 ## Architecture
 I like recursive data structures!
-I modelled the board game as a graph, where every tile knows about its left/right/up/down neighbor.
+I modelled the board as a graph, where every tile knows about its left/right/up/down neighbor.
 These pointers are NULL if no such neighbor exists.
 The benefit of this data structure is that I wouldn't have to keep expanding some 2D grid representation of the board every time a new tile was added.
 Also, operations to find out if a castle was completed could nicely be written recursively as a sort of 'flood fill operation'.

 The difficulty, however, was keeping a 'processed' flag on each tile and making sure these flags didn't get corrupted.
-If a function wanted to use the process flag, it had to eventually flip ALL process flags on the board to maintin validity.
+If a function wanted to use the processed flag, it had to eventually flip ALL processed flags on the board to maintin validity.

 For other architecture notes:
  - In my texture atlas, I stored everything as a 2D grid so things could be easily indexed.